 When are application deadlines?

 Stetson University accepts admission applications on a rolling basis.
-For any given semester, we'll accept application up to 45 days prior to the start of that semester.
+For any given semester, we'll accept application up to the published application deadline.
 However, we recommend applying early.
 For example, if you'd like to begin your graduate studies in the spring semester, we suggest completing your application at the beginning of the preceding fall semester.

 Does Stetson University require standardized testing?

 Stetson University requires the completion of standardized testing as part of the application process.
 The specific test that is required depends on the graduate program to which you're applying: